vmantillacolon85/pythonworkshop/README.md

 # pythonworkshop
-python workshop exercises and code
+python workshop exercises and code: cleaning and exploring an AIRBNB NYC dataset.